evanx/fr-client-auth-mlk/README.md

 See https://github.com/evanx/fastify-auth-mlk/blob/master/bin/test.sh

-The Administrator will generate a registration token and deadline for a client.
+The Administrator will generate a registration token and deadline for a Client.

 ```shell
 regToken=`node bin/bcrypt.js hash test-regToken`